T351 Week 2

-- This week in lab - Bring in your Week 1 homework (media, exercise & log/critique), and 2 copies of your storyboard, which you'll shoot this week.
+- No lab this week (due to Labor Day) For next week's lab be sure to bring in your Week 1 homework (media, exercise & log/critique) and 2 copies of your storyboard, which you'll shoot for the Storyboard / Continuity Sequence Exercise.

 - Think about your other projects as well.
 Please consider taking on a project for a real-world client.
 Planning

 and scripting these ahead of time is critical.
 Remember that the success